Notes from the Marudhar Express

 Toothless, shit-stained couples in greater throws of joyous love in the gutters of filthy Delhi streets than honeymooners in Venice.

 Don't get me wrong.
-Not everyone seated in the pews is a charlatan, not all those who cling to the cross in the hours of despair are to be mocked, and not every guru is fucking his disciples in the bathrooms of four-star Costa-Rican beach resorts.
+Not everyone seated in the pews is a charlatan, not all those clinging to the cross in despairing hours are to be mocked, and not every guru is fucking his disciples in the bathrooms of four-star Costa-Rican beach resorts.

 There are people out there radiating authenticity, who live and breathe truth, integrity, and courage, and I've had the privilege of knowing a handful over the journey.